List of highest-grossing films in Romania: Highest-grossing franchises and film series in Romania

 This is the list of highest-grossing franchises and film series in Romania ranked in Romanian lei.
 Marvel Cinematic Universe is the highest-grossing franchise, with over 180 million lei.
-Avatar has the highest per-film average, with over 29 million lei.
-Fast & Furious & Marvel Cinematic Universe are the only franchises with 3 films to have crossed the 10 million lei mark, while Jumanji, Spider-Man, Avatar, Miami Bici, DC Extended Universe and Aquaman have two films to have crossed the 10 million lei mark, and Avatar is the only franchise with two films to have crossed the 20 million lei mark.
+Avatar has the highest per-film average, with over 30 million lei.
+Fast & Furious, Marvel Cinematic Universe & Avatar are the only franchises with 3 films to have crossed the 10 million lei mark, while Jumanji, Spider-Man, Miami Bici, DC Extended Universe and Aquaman have two films to have crossed the 10 million lei mark, Avatar is the only franchise with three films to have crossed the 20 million lei mark and two films to crossed the 30 million lei mark.